James Buchanan

-James Buchanan Jr. (/bjuːˈkænən/ bew-KAN-ən; April 23, 1791 – June 1, 1868) was an American lawyer, diplomat, and politician who served as the 15th president of the United States from 1857 to 1861.
-He previously served as secretary of state from 1845 to 1849 and represented Pennsylvania in both houses of the U.S. Congress.
-He was an advocate for states' rights, particularly regarding slavery, and minimized the role of the federal government preceding the Civil War.
-Buchanan was the last president born in the 18th century.
+James Buchanan Jr. (/bjuːˈkænən/ bew-KAN-ən; April 23, 1791 – June 1, 1868) was the 15th president of the United States, serving from 1857 to 1861.
+He also served as the secretary of state from 1845 to 1849 and represented Pennsylvania in both houses of the U.S. Congress.
+Buchanan was an advocate for states' rights, particularly regarding slavery, and minimized the role of the federal government preceding the American Civil War.

-Buchanan was a prominent lawyer in Pennsylvania and won his first election to the state's House of Representatives as a Federalist.
+Buchanan was a lawyer in Pennsylvania and won his first election to the state's House of Representatives as a Federalist.
 He was elected to the U.S. House of Representatives in 1820 and retained that post for five terms, aligning with Andrew Jackson's Democratic Party.
 Buchanan served as Jackson's minister to Russia in 1832.
-He won the election in 1834 as a U.S. senator from Pennsylvania and continued in that position for 11 years.
+He was elected a U.S. senator from Pennsylvania in 1834 and served for 11 years.
 He was appointed to serve as President James K. Polk's secretary of state in 1845, and eight years later was named as President Franklin Pierce's minister to the United Kingdom.

-Beginning in 1844, Buchanan became a regular contender for the Democratic party's presidential nomination.
-He was finally nominated in 1856, defeating incumbent Franklin Pierce and Senator Stephen A. Douglas at the Democratic National Convention.
-He benefited from the fact that he had been out of the country as ambassador in London and had not been involved in slavery issues.
-Buchanan and running mate John C. Breckinridge of Kentucky carried every slave state except Maryland, defeating anti-slavery Republican John C. Frémont and Know-Nothing former president Millard Fillmore to win the 1856 presidential election.